starknet-io/starknet-docs/docs/Blocks/transactions.md

 Each version of StarkNet contains a hard-coded list of supported transaction versions of each transaction type, and can only accept transactions with this version.
 A transaction with a different version cannot be included in a proof, and thus will never be added to a StarkNet block.

-Setting a different version can be useful for testing purposes, since even if the transaction is properly signed, it can never be included in StarkNet, neither in testnet or in Mainnet.

-You can use various testing tools to submit a transaction with any supported transaction version in the StarkNet production environment.
-These tools include [StarkNet devnet](https://github.com/Shard-Labs/starknet-devnet) or the testing framework.
-For more information on the testing framework, see [Hello Cairo](https://www.cairo-lang.org/docs/index.html).

 ## Deploy transaction

 :::important